adelevie/legal-cloud/README.md

 3. Curation.
 The legal informatics/open government/open data communities are coalescing in a great way.
 Many standalone scripts are emerging for specific text processing tasks.
 I'd like this repo to be a central place where anyone can quickly make use of these great tools.
 Batteries included will lower barriers to entry.

-I envision something as simple as installing a Ruby gem, adding some API keys, and mixing and matching text processors, then running your corpus through in a simple loop.
+I envision something as simple as installing a Ruby gem, adding some API keys, mixing and matching text processors to suit your needs, then running your corpus through in a simple loop.

 ## Progress